Jaramilloh/Process-Light-Fields-Captured-With-Lytro-Camera/README.md

 * First, you have to locate the calibration files from you Lytro camera, this files are called *data.C.0, data.C.1, data.C.2, data.C.3* and are usually located at *AppData/Local/Lytro/cameras*.
 Since each file is around 300 MB, these files are not contained in this repository.
 You'll extract white image calibration data from those.
 Once you found these files, place them inside this location: [Cameras/sn-A102430881/](Cameras/sn-A102430881/).

 * Second, you have to capture some calibration light fields of some checkerboard, the more corners and smallest squares, the better results.
 This repository contains 9 [calibration light fields](Cameras/sn-A102430881/CalSamples) captured on a checkerboard with 19x22 cornes and 4mm square size.
-Save calibration light fields at [Cameras/sn-A102430881/CalSamples](Cameras/sn-A102430881/CalSamples) if you want to use your own samples.
+If you want to use your own samples, save them inside of [Cameras/sn-A102430881/CalSamples](Cameras/sn-A102430881/CalSamples).

-Once your camera calibration data and your calibration light fields are on place, you'll just need to run [calibration.m](calibration.m) to adquire the calibration data; camera matrix and distortion parameters.
-The program will automatically save the next files in their corresponding paths: CallInfo.json at [Cameras/sn-A102430881/CalSamples/](Cameras/sn-A102430881/CalSamples/CallInfo.json), CalibrationDatabase.mat at [Cameras/](Cameras/CalibrationDatabase.mat) for rectify purposes and WhiteImageDatabase.mat at [Cameras/](Cameras/WhiteImageDatabase.mat) for decoding and color correction purposes.
+Once your camera calibration data and your calibration light fields are on place, you'll just need to run [calibration.m](calibration.m) to adquire the calibration data; camera matrix and distortion parameters, white image calibration grids and others.
+Before processing the previous files, you have to specify via GUI the Light Field Toolbox path, beign [LFToolbox0.5/](LFToolbox0.5/) in this repository.

-Before extracting the previous files, you have to specify via GUI the Light Field Toolbox path, beign [LFToolbox0.5/](LFToolbox0.5/) in this repository.
-Also, this repository contains both [rectify](Cameras/sn-A102430881/CalSamples/CallInfo.json) and [decoding](Cameras/WhiteImageDatabase.mat) calibration data already extracted, so feel free to use them as well.
+The program will automatically save the next files in their corresponding paths: CallInfo.json (at [Cameras/sn-A102430881/CalSamples/](Cameras/sn-A102430881/CalSamples/CallInfo.json)), CalibrationDatabase.mat (at [Cameras/](Cameras/CalibrationDatabase.mat)) for rectify purposes and WhiteImageDatabase.mat (at [Cameras/](Cameras/WhiteImageDatabase.mat)) for decoding and color correction purposes.
+This repository contains both [rectify](Cameras/sn-A102430881/CalSamples/CallInfo.json) and [decoding](Cameras/WhiteImageDatabase.mat) calibration data already extracted, so feel free to use them as well.

 **Calibration Light Field Thumb**